lutraconsulting/qgis-moor-tools-plugin/README.md

-# Moor Tools (QGIS Plugin)
+# Project and Template Selector (QGIS Plugin)

 Tools for simplifying and automating common tasks for national parks and other protected areas.
-Catchy name courtesy of Dartmoor National Park, UK.

 ## Status